ok watching opening bands for built to spill, tiny venue in lancaster, PA, doug martsh appears in front of me, shook his hand. that is all.

 i am in the rare state of patient enough to listen to albums in full and i think now would be a good time to tackle the moon & antarctica

-Anonymous asked: tips for less dye fade for colored hair?
+Anonymous said: tips for less dye fade for colored hair?

 i am 5 mimosas into a lonely sunday and currently halfway through dark side of the moon (time), looking into why nyc couldn’t see the aurora last night. (the geomagnetic activity never got high enough in relation to our magnetic latitude/kp index IN CASE you’re curious) and honestly why can’t you google that yourself? stop washing your hair so much or get into a cycle of a good wash-out. this isn’t a hair blog, goodbye. <3